EXPLAINER: What's behind the storming of Iraq's parliament? - NewsBreak

 EXPLAINER: What's behind the storming of Iraq's parliament?

-The followers of the influential populist Shiite cleric came by the thousands to storm Iraq 's parliament.
+BAGHDAD (AP) — The followers of the influential populist Shiite cleric came by the thousands to storm Iraq's parliament.
 Just as quickly, the protesters dispersed at his command.

-Mass mobilization and control is a well-worn strategy of Muqtada al-Sadr , a mercurial figure who has emerged as a powerful force in Iraq’s cutthroat political scene with a nationalist, anti-Iran agenda.

-Wednesday's storming of parliament came after al-Sadr's Tehran-backed political rival, former Prime Minister Nouri al-Maliki , nominated a pro-Iran politician to be Iraq's new leader.

 A look at how Iraq got to this point: